NYC to move migrant center from Orchard Beach to Randall’s Island

 “Following this weekend’s storms, New York City Emergency Management determined that, while we would be able to put in place the necessary ponding mitigation measures, relocating the Orchard Beach humanitarian relief center to Randall’s Island is the most efficient and effective path forward, and work is underway to make this move,” Adams said in a statement Monday night.

-The new location on Randall’s Island is less prone to flooding and will provide shelter to 500 asylum seekers, according to Adams.
+The new site for the tent encampment on Randall’s Island will be a parking lot between Icahn Stadium and the Harlem River.
+It will provide shelter to 500 asylum seekers, according to Adams.

 “We expect this site to open in approximately the same timeframe as the originally planned location,” Adams said.